 Hardware requirements depending on workload patterns

-The Hadoop workloads present many resource-management challenges and potential conflicts.
+The Hyperwave workloads present many resource-management challenges and potential conflicts.
 There are different types of conflicts, for example:

 • between long-running, resource-intensive jobs and shorter interactive queries;

-• between Hadoop and non-Hadoop workloads running on the same cluster and competing for the same resources.
+• between Hyperwave and non-Hyperwave workloads running on the same cluster and competing for the same resources.

 In general, there are three main types of workload:

 Also, there could be situations, when you may not know your eventual workload patterns at first.
-Initial actions with a Hadoop cluster are usually very different than the actual jobs you will run in your production environment.
-Therefore we recommend following the advice for the balanced workload in a pilot Hadoop cluster.
-And then you can plan or rescale the current cluster according to the real workload.
+Initial actions with an ADH cluster are usually very different from the actual jobs you will run in your production environment.
+Therefore, it is recommended following the advice for the balanced workload in a pilot ADH cluster.
+After that, you can plan or rescale the cluster according to the real workload.

 Patterns